Ohio Dog Bite Lawyer

-A “vicious dog” is: – a dog that, without provocation, has killed or caused serious injury to any person; a dog that, without provocation, has caused injury, other than death or serious injury, to any person, or has killed another dog.
+A “vicious dog” is a dog that, without provocation, has killed or caused serious injury to any person; a dog that, without provocation, has caused an injury other than death or serious injury, to any person, or has killed another dog.

 Legal Responsibilities of Owners of Dangerous and Vicious Dogs in Ohio

 Dangerous and vicious dogs must be kept in a securely confined locked pen that has a top, locked fenced yard, or other locked enclosure that has a top.
 Alternatively, dangerous dogs may be tied with a leash or tether, so that the dog is adequately restrained.
 Dangerous and vicious dogs are permitted to be unrestrained when they are lawfully engaged in hunting and accompanied by an owner, keeper, or handler.